A Conservative $100,000 Preferred Stock Portfolio Offering 6% And The Lower Federal Tax Rate

 Comments on my recent article discussing preferred issues showed an interest in preferred stocks that offer the 15% tax rate.
 For that reason this article creates a $100,000 portfolio solely made up of preferred issues that offer this lower income tax rate.
 These stocks should go into one's regular trading account rather than a tax protected IRA or 401K.

-Source: Quantomonline.com
+Source: Quantumonline.com

-On Quantomonline.Com I pulled up the list entitled " Preferreds eligible for the 15% Tax Rate" as pointed out by the arrow above.
+On Quantumonline.Com I pulled up the list entitled " Preferreds eligible for the 15% Tax Rate" as pointed out by the arrow above.
 This extensive list attempts to cover all US preferred stocks that fit this description.
 Using this list I placed about 75% of them into my broker's screens to follow current market prices.
 Some stocks were eliminated because they were selling way above their call price or their yields were so low I wasn't willing to follow them.
 The first part of this list is displayed below.

 Source: Interactive Brokers - Author's partial list of 15% preferred stocks